sindresorhus/is-network-error/readme.md

 Unfortunately, Fetch network errors are [not standardized](https://github.com/whatwg/fetch/issues/526) and differ among implementations.
 This package handles the differences.

-For instance, [`p-retry`](https://github.com/sindresorhus/p-retry) uses this package to avoid retrying on network errors.
+For instance, [`p-retry`](https://github.com/sindresorhus/p-retry) uses this package to retry on network errors.

 ## Install